dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 results translates into overlap.
 It's possible that the square for `overlap_factor=1` assumption doesn't match the best settings in practice, in which case maybe another target rectangle would be better.

+**NOTE:** the actual overlap distances are tiny, and the difference between `Bcw=0` "just touching" and `Bcw=1` "optimal/full overlap" is just 5.69% of `Bd` bridge diameter on each side, which is 0.046mm for a full 0.4mm nozzle diameter wide bridge, or 0.026mm for an optimal 0.2mm spaced bridge.